-SECTION 4.(c) Initiative Commitments. - The Initiative shall commit to accomplishing each of the following:
+SECTION 4.(c) Project Commitments. - The Project shall commit to accomplishing each of the following:

-- (1) Establish high-tech pathways that will integrate high school and community college curricula for hands-on, project-based learning. - (2) Develop competency-based pathways that will create cross-curricular maps for dual credit, fostering seamless transitions between secondary and postsecondary education.

-- (3) Scale and replicate to be able to build a scalable framework for rapid implementation across North Carolina. - (4) Empower student ownership by enabling students to set long-term learning goals and to manage and own their credentials with a digital wallet. - (5) Facilitate student work experiences to accelerate learning and transition students into work through "learn & earn" work-based learning in partnership with public agencies and private employers. - (6) Address workforce needs by developing and sustaining a comprehensive talent pipeline of skilled workers for high-demand technology fields in occupations that depend upon informational technology and operational technology for operational success. - (7) Develop statewide resources, including a guidebook to facilitate model replication and a new talent development model to accelerate learning using CBE.
+- (1) Establish high-tech pathways that will integrate high school and community college curricula for hands-on, project-based learning. - (2) Develop competency-based pathways that will create cross-curricular maps for dual credit, fostering seamless transitions between secondary and postsecondary education. - (3) Scale and replicate to be able to build a scalable framework for rapid implementation across North Carolina. - (4) Empower student ownership by enabling students to set long-term learning goals and to manage and own their credentials with a digital wallet. - (5) Facilitate student work experiences to accelerate learning and transition students into work through "learn & earn" work-based learning in partnership with public agencies and private employers. - (6) Address workforce needs by developing and sustaining a comprehensive talent pipeline of skilled workers for high-demand technology fields in occupations that depend upon IT and OT for operational success. - (7) Develop statewide resources, including a guidebook to facilitate model replication and a new talent development model to accelerate learning using CBE.

 SECTION 4.(d) Digital Wallet. - The participants in the Initiative shall contract with a third-party entity to create a secure, interoperable digital wallet platform capable of issuing, storing, verifying, and sharing learner credentials, including microcredentials, certifications, transcripts, and verified skill records.
 The platform shall allow for credential portability across educational institutions and employers, support open standards for interoperability, and ensure privacy and security in compliance with applicable laws.
-The platform shall enable learners to manage a comprehensive, lifelong record of achievement that is accessible, verifiable, and shareable with third parties through digital means.
+The system shall enable learners to manage a comprehensive, lifelong record of achievement that is accessible, verifiable, and shareable with third parties through digital means.
 All credential and learner data shall be owned and controlled by the student and shall not be stored in centralized cloud infrastructure.

-SECTION 4.(e) Support. - The North Carolina Community Colleges System Office shall provide ongoing technical support to community colleges participating in the Initiative.
-FTCC shall enter into a memorandum of understanding with WCC to jointly co-design the Initiative.
+SECTION 4.(e) Support. - The Community Colleges System Office shall provide ongoing technical support to community colleges participating in the Initiative.
+FTCC shall enter into a memorandum of understanding with WCC to jointly co-design the Program.
 As part of this effort, the colleges shall engage an organization with demonstrated expertise in designing and implementing learner-centered, modular, and competency-based high school programs aligned with emerging and high-tech career pathways.
-The selected organization shall have a history of co-designing stackable credentials with public school units and postsecondary institutions and a proven track record of building digital infrastructure that supports student-paced progression, interdisciplinary instruction, and authentic skill development.
-The organization shall assist in the development of a comprehensive framework for the Initiative, including course design, sequencing, credentialing structure, and related elements necessary to support personalized student progression during the 2025-2026 school year.
+The selected organization shall have a history of co-designing stackable credentials with local education agencies and postsecondary institutions and a proven track record of building digital infrastructure that supports student-paced progression, interdisciplinary instruction, and authentic skill development.
+The organization shall assist in the development of a comprehensive framework for the Program, including course design, sequencing, credentialing structure, and related elements necessary to support personalized student progression during the 2025-2026 school year.

-SECTION 4.(f) Funding. - It is the intention of the General Assembly to appropriate from the General Fund to the North Carolina Community Colleges System Office the sum of up to three million seven hundred fifty thousand dollars (\$3,750,000) in nonrecurring funds for the 2025-2026 fiscal year to be allocated to FTCC and WCC for the purposes outlined in this section.
+SECTION 4.(f) It is the intention of the General Assembly to appropriate from the General Fund to the Community Colleges System Office the sum of up to three million seven hundred fifty thousand dollars (\$3,750,000) in nonrecurring funds for the 2025-2026 fiscal year to be allocated to FTCC and WCC for the purposes outlined in this section.
 To the extent funds are appropriated for this purpose, the sum of up to two million seven hundred fifty thousand dollars (\$2,750,000) shall be allocated to FTCC and the sum of up to one million dollars (\$1,000,000) shall be allocated to WCC.
 Funds allocated for the purposes outlined in this section shall not revert but shall remain available until the end of the 2028-2029 fiscal year.

-PART V. COMPETENCY-BASED EDUCATION AND HIGH SCHOOL REDESIGN STRATEGIC NETWORK create a Competency-Based Education and High School Redesign Strategic Network (Network).
+COMPETENCY-BASED EDUCATION AND HIGH SCHOOL REDESIGN STRATEGIC NETWORK